 ThingPulse develops, promotes and sells IoT hardware and software for both makers and consumers.
-The products sold through the online shop are those formerly distributed under the Squix brand as well a range of new products.
 Find out more in the About section.

 For those interested in making IoT projects ThingPulse offers both introductory and advanced developer workshops in Zurich, Switzerland.

 The Icon64 is now available for pre-order.
 Save 25% and place your order now!

 The Icon64 is a ESP32 based device and comes with 8x individually programmable RGB LEDs.
 In addition the device allows you to play audio from the internet.
 The pre-installed application lets you use the device as Bluetooth loudspeaker with a beautiful spectrum analyzer.